HannaHojaiji/EE-209AS/README.md

 ######Misc for week 9 trials (Hanna Hojaiji):
-Making watch face circular: https://developer.android.com/training/articles/wear-permissions Velocity calcualtion based on the GPS and IMU: https://github.com/android/wear-os-samples/tree/master/SpeedTracker
+Making watch face circular: https://developer.android.com/training/articles/wear-permissions Velocity calcualtion based on the GPS and IMU: https://github.com/android/wear-os-samples/tree/master/SpeedTracker **Note for this project please install the 3.4.1 version of Android from this version as the new beta Android Studio version updates deprecate the previous gradle versions https://developer.android.com/studio/archive